 Dayton Victim Was An Intern Who Had Accepted A Full-Time Job Days Before Being Killed

 Karen Wonders was out of town last Sunday when she received a news alert on her phone of a mass shooting in Dayton, Ohio.
-She operates the Maple Tree Cancer Alliance, which is based there.
+She operates the Maple Tree Cancer Alliance, which provides exercise training to cancer patients and is based there.

-Four of her employees were in the Oregon entertainment district close to where a gunman unleashed more than 40 rounds of bullets is just 32 seconds, killing nine people and leaving two dozen others injured.
+Four of her employees were in the Oregon entertainment district close to where a gunman unleashed more than 40 rounds of bullets in just 32 seconds, killing nine people and leaving two dozen others injured.

 National